Britons are being urged to cut back on the bacon to reduce the nation’s intake of salt.

-The research found Tesco thick-cut smoke back bacon, Morrisons Saver streaky bacon and Tesco Everyday Value unsmoked rind-on middle bacon contains 3.8g, 3g and 5.3g of salt per two grilled rashers.
+The research found Tesco thick-cut smoke, Morrisons Saver streaky and Tesco Everyday Value unsmoked rind-on middle bacon contains 3.8g, 3g and 5.3g of salt per two grilled rashers.

 Variations found between packs from the same supermarket include Morrisons Savers smoked rindless back bacon, which has more than three times as much salt (6.8g per 100g) than the 2g per 100g contained in The Best Applewood smoked dry cured back bacon.